 Learn Some Fun Songs - Kids' Music That's Fun to Listen to

 Although your voice is the BEST VOICE, you may want some help learning some great new songs.
 Or maybe you just need a reminder to remember the words.
 (Don't be afraid to make up your own words if you want to, especially if they make the song more personal for your child.
 Even great composers had to start somewhere, and remember, you're the best!)

 But, don't forget -- no voice beats yours, so it's best not to get into the habit of letting a CD be a substitute for you!
 Remember to sing along!

 I remember my mother singing Tooralooraloora when I was a little girl.
 My Dad told us stories.
 I can especially remember his version of Goldilocks and the Three Bears, which he added to every night.
 If he forgot part of what he had ad libbed the night before, we remembered it for him and he had to tell it again in exactly the same way.

 Do you remember a particular story told to you when you were small?

-Dr Seus Is a Great Favorite for Little Rhymers - Lots of Kids Memorize These Books After Hearing Them Read Over and Over
+Dr Seuss Is a Great Favorite for Little Rhymers - Lots of Kids Memorize These Books After Hearing Them Read Over and Over

-Many children memorize the lines of Dr. Seus as part of their early learning to read experiences.
+Many children memorize the lines of Dr. Seuss as part of their early learning to read experiences.
 Here are a few favorites.